jonassteinberg1/dsa/lc.md

       - had gippity give me another problem: "at least two targets", but was unable to solve and still feel I have many definitions it uses to define tree recursion solution features to understand
+    - 11/10/2025
+      - worked on 426 which is inorder sorting of a BST to produce a sorted circular doubly linked list
+        - the critical insights are that since the linked list needs to be sorted, and inorder dfs of a bst emits a sorted list, AND each subtree's leftmost and rightmost children are the min and max of that subtree, respectively, if you use inorder dfs and make the inorder logic the list linkage, you produce a sorted circular doubly linked list; at the end you finally link global minimum (head) and global maximum (tail)
   - D+7: 11/11/2025

   notes: